josephine-mckelvy/2022-Social-Network-Analysis/README.md

 # Social Network Analysis
-code from Jeffrey A Smith for analyzing coauthorship networks and topic modeling for publications in the Rapid Acceleration of Diagnostics for Underserved Populations (RADx-UP) initiative to assess academic impact
+code from Jeffrey A. Smith for analyzing coauthorship networks and topic modeling for publications in the Rapid Acceleration of Diagnostics for Underserved Populations (RADx-UP) initiative to assess academic impact
 (graphical ReadMe here: https://miro.com/app/board/uXjVPuznJ_k=/?share_link_id=474547388392)

 # Purpose: